Niolon/XHARPy/docs/source/installation.rst

    conda install -c conda-forge jax=0.2.26 numpy=1.20.3 scipy=1.7.3 pandas=1.3.5

-You need to add the folder where your xharpy *directory* is located to the
+You can download the XHARPy library from: `https://github.com/Niolon/XHARPy <https://github.com/Niolon/XHARPy>`_ You need to add the folder where your xharpy *directory* is located to the
 $PYTHONPATH.
 If you are unsure the directory should be one level above the one where the ``__init__.py`` is located.
 As long as there is no installation